5 Best Ping Pong Serves (With Professional Examples)

 What Is the Easiest Serve in Table Tennis?

-The easiest serve to perform is probably either the backhand chop or corkscrew serve.
+The most simple serve to perform is probably either the backhand chop or backhand sidespin serve.
 They both have a far more natural feeling than other serves.
-Beginners pick them up a lot quicker than they do chop or pendulum serves.
+Beginners pick them up a lot quicker than they do forehand chop or pendulum serves.

 Freelance writer.
 Table tennis enthusiast.
 Lover of all things online.
 When I’m not working on my loop game I’m probably binge-watching some fantasy show.